NaNNaNNaNNaNBoolean/myportfiloFE/README.md

 This was a fun project, and one to be constinulisy improved!
 What I really learnt during this project was less about what I had already knew but the CSS/animation skills I had developed to create a wonderful app.

+This project will continuously added to and improved, many future features to be implemeneted :)